UNIZG-FER-D307/semisup-seg-efficient/README.md

 ```

 Vidlu should be visible to Python through `PYTHONPATH`.
 The `CUDA_VISIBLE_DEVICES` environment variable can be used to choose a GPU.

+`vidlu_ext` is a [Vidlu extension](https://github.com/Ivan1248/Vidlu#extensions).
+It must be in the working directory or findable via `PYTHONPATH` so that Vidlu can find and load it.
+Everything should work if you run scripts from the root of this repository.

 ## Experiments